coggro/resume/README.md

 ##### _April 2019 to Present_

-- Joined the DICE team as a Web Developer
+- Joined the DICE team as a Web Developer.
-- Continued to produce high-end web experiences for their still-expanding offerings
+- Continued to produce high-end web experiences for their still-expanding offerings.
-- Built multiple projects in AEM and React to design team specifications, including full site builds for their Marcus Institute, Specialty Care Pavilion, an internal departmental site, a mindfulness mediation app, and more
+- Built and maintained multiple projects in AEM and React to design team specifications, including full site builds for their Marcus Institute and Specialty Care Pavilion projects, an internal departmental site, a mindfulness mediation app, and more.
+- Helped keep applications updated and running through the COVID pandemic and an internal transition from DICE to IS&T.
-- Built several scripts and tools to expedite development, including a new component scaffolding tool that would clone AEM component directories and perform text replacement tasks on them that had previously been performed manually
+- Built several scripts and tools to expedite development, including an AEM component scaffolding tool that would clone default component directories and perform text replacement tasks on them that had previously been performed manually.
-- Built workflow documentation for frequent publishing workflows to aid in onboarding new team members
+- Wrote documentation for frequent publishing workflows to aid in onboarding new team members.
+Advocated for increased and standardized documentation to further ease onboarding and ongoing operations.

+Key Technologies: Git, Adobe Experience Manager, Node, React, Gatsby, Styled-Components, Web Fundamentals (HTML, CSS, JS)

 ---